 The Trustees are committed to having high governance standards and we meet regularly to monitor the controls and processes in place in connection with the DC Section's investments and administration.
+In addition to the standard Trustee meetings, Governance Sub Committee meetings are held concentrating on administration and governance issues.

-This year, the Trustees have included the return on investments (after the deduction of any charges and transaction costs paid for by the members).
-We have done this for the default investment arrangement and for each self-select fund which members are now able to select and in which members have been invested during the year.
-The net returns to the year ending 30 September 2022 have been included to help members understand how their investments are performing.
+The Trustees have included the return on investments (after the deduction of any charges and transaction costs paid for by the members).
+We have done this for the default investment arrangement and for each investment fund that members are currently able to select (and any historic investment funds in which members have been invested during the year).
+The net returns to the year ending 30 September 2023 have been included to help members understand how their investments are performing.